mawrkus/tinycore/README.md

 - More demos
 - More extensions

-[^note-mediator]: See Addy Osmani's ["Learning JavaScript Design Patterns"](http://addyosmani.com/resources/essentialjsdesignpatterns/book/#mediatorpatternjavascript) book for a good description of this pattern.
+[1]: See Addy Osmani's ["Learning JavaScript Design Patterns"](http://addyosmani.com/resources/essentialjsdesignpatterns/book/#mediatorpatternjavascript) book for a good description of this pattern.